-In 2007 George Lewis and Douglas Ewart very kindly asked me to collaborate with them on a re-imagining of their 1992 sound installation Rio Negro for the Black Light White Noise: Sound and Light in Contemporary Art show at the Contemporary Arts Museum Houston (May 26 - August 5, 2007).
+In 2007 George Lewis and Douglas Ewart very kindly asked me to collaborate with them on a re-imagining of

-In 2015 we made another version of the piece for the MCA Chicago's show "The Freedom Principle: Experiments in Art and Music, 1965 to Now" (Jul 11 - Nov 22, 2015).
-The show will travel to the Institute of Contemporary Art at the University of Pennsylvania, September 14 - December 31, 2016.
+"The Freedom Principle: Experiments in Art and Music, 1965 to Now" (Jul 11 - Nov 22, 2015).
+The show

 The wall text from the 2015 version (which we didn't write) reads: